openl2m/openl2m/docs/installation/nginx.rst

 If you decide to do so, you can now optionally :doc:`use LDAP for authentication. <ldap>`

 Also optionally, you can allow users to :doc:`schedule bulk changes at some time in the future. <tasks>`

-If all is well, you are now ready to install the :doc:`webserver <nginx>`.